brimdata/zed/zng/docs/spec.md

 in the context of type ID 0 (i.e., the type ID for boolean).

 Following the tag encoding is the value encoded in N bytes as described above.

+For sets, the concatenation of elements must be normalized so that the sequence of bytes encoding each element's tag-counted value is lexicographically greater than that of the preceding element.

 ## 3. ZNG Text Format